Manaal-fatma/ROSEE_PROJECT/README.md

 c) Copy the connection string (MongoDB URI) and paste it into MONGODB_URI.

-☁️ Cloudinary Setup
+☁️ CLOUDINARY SETUP

 a) Go to Cloudinary https://cloudinary.com and sign up.

 b) Copy your API Key, Secret, and Cloud name, then paste them in .env.

-🔐 JWT Secret
+🔐 JWT SECRET

 You can set any random strong string like:

 JWT_SECRET=thisisaverysecuretoken123

-🧑‍💼 Admin Login
+🧑‍💼 ADMIN LOGIN

 Set any email and password in your backend .env.